WAN Design Requirements

 Deep packet buffers

 We have more DC traffic and elephant flows from distributed databases.
 Traffic is now becoming very bursty.
 We also have a lot of microburst traffic.
 The bursts are so short that they don’t register as high link utilization but are big enough to overflow packet buffers and cause drops.
-This type of behavior with TCP causes TCP slow start.
-A slow start with elephant flows is problematic for networks.
+This type of behavior with TCP causes TCP to start slowly, which is problematic for networks.

 Summary: Low Latency Network Design